tcarver9/Reddit-Stock-Sentiment-ML/features-explained.md

 ##  Feature Dictionary and Business Meaning

-This project combines technical indicators and sentiment analytics to model short-term stock movement.
+This project combines technical indicators and sentiment analytics to model short term stock movement.
 Below is a complete explanation of each feature used in the XGBoost classifier.

 ---